-Ten seconds later, the manager comes out of the corner and advises Granite to sell us the photo.
+Ten seconds later, the manager returns and tells Granite to sell us the photo.

 “I was just doing my job,” she says defensively as she rings us up.

 “Well, I don’t think you’re doing a very good job,” I tell her poutily.
 It feels mean to say it out loud—after all, our mother raised me to be more polite than that—but I reason that it’s better than saying the things I’m unleashing on her in my head, which are: FUCK YOU.
-You are unfuckingbelievable, you old bag.
+You are unfuckingbelievable, you terrible excuse for a human.
 I hope when you die your kids don’t have to deal with petty shit like this the day after they bury you.
 And from the looks of you, that could be any day, so maybe you better start being nicer to people, Granite.

 It’s the first of a billion times to come that I’ll wish my mom were here so I could tell her something.

 This would NEVER have happened at Target, Mom.

 Look at me, using this picture on my blog!
 Suck it, Walmart.